|Born||in Pawtucket, Rhode Island, USA|

 Carson Grant, an American actor and artist from USA, has followed his artistic instincts to accomplish a lifetime of Arts.

 Born Carson Ferri and raised in a middle-class family in Rhode Island, Grant has created characters and stories in visual mediums as drawings, and paintings, in films and on stage.
-His first acting performances were in the Touisset Point Coggleshell Community Center in Warren, RI at 6 years old.
-An avid viewer of the television program, The Mickey Mouse Club, at age 10 he teamed up with a playmate to create children's theater shows in the family's garage attic, where he directed and acted in productions performed with and for the neighborhood children.
+His first acting performances were in the Touissett Point Coggeshall Community Center in Warren, RI at 6 years old.
+An avid viewer of the television program, The Mickey Mouse Club, at age 10 he teamed up with a playmate to create children's theater shows in the family's garage attic, he directed and acted in productions performed with and for the neighborhood children.
 During his grammar school years, he designed themed showcase displays and painted murals reflecting the seasons.